wadehuber/csc110examples/csc110examples/src/videoexamples/module03/README.md

-# Module 3 - Control Structures
+# Module 3 - Conditional Structures - if & if-else

-This module will cover some ways to control the flow of your code, including loops & conditional statements

-## Conditional Statements
+In this module (and the next 2) we will cover flow control - how to change what code gets executed as it is running.

-### IfElse.java
+## IfElse.java

 This program goes over the `if` and `if-else` structures

-## Conditional Statements

-### Loops

-### ForLoop.java

-Examples of what you can do with for loops

-## Review

-### ControlStructuresReview.java

-[Video](https://youtu.be/yYTubUpYYaU) (10:25) This video reviews the various control structures available in Java